For original hint and executable file see:

 |Decryption function for MessageBox strings|

-When it is hit the decryption of MessageBox strings is going to start, you can single step the loop and see that at 0x00390038 a key is read from 0x00DEFF64 and it is 0x10*2=0x20 bytes long.
+When it is hit for the first time, the decryption of the MessageBox strings is going to start.
+You can single step the loop and see that at 0x00390038 a key is read from 0x00DEFF64 and it is 0x10*2=0x20 bytes long.

 So, the solution is: